DBremen/DirksWiki/docs/General/Too_soon_old_too_late_smart.md

 also possible to discern underlying attitudes that may be hard for us to acknowledge openly.

-So it is with our choice of people to be with.
+So, it is with our choice of people to be with.
 Nearly every human action is in some way an expression of how we think about ourselves.

 The major advantage of illness is that it provides relief from responsibility
 ==============================================================================